KrishNLP/soloact/README.md

 ## Engineering

 We programmatically mix tracks with combinations of overdrive, reverberance, chorus, phaser - feeling these best capture hallmark sounds of electric guitar play.
-Some effects permitted randomization between on/off states while others i.e. overdrive were too audibly fundamental for this kind of intermittence.
+Some effects are permitted randomization between on/off states while others i.e. overdrive are too audibly fundamental for this kind of intermittence.
 To capture granularity, and realistic waveforms, we impose strict bounds on each effect with values transcribed by headphones and hand.
 The following image depicts a clear response of powerchord waveforms to multi-effect augmentations.

 ![alt text](assets/multi_class_effect.png)